skip to content

 [00:00:13.25] - Matt Good, good, good.

 [00:00:17.08] - Rion Gull So we're going to talk about AutoShow with Anthony.
 We're going to talk about the JavaScript SDK with Matt and Mikhail.
-A couple different approaches that we're trying to converge on a good solution or figure out whether, you know, it makes most sense to have two separate products is this one product that we're, that we're coming together on.
+There are a couple of different approaches that we're trying to converge on into a good solution, or figure out whether it makes more sense to have two separate products.
+Is this one product that we're coming together on?
 So we'll discuss that.
-We're going to start with, with you, Anthony.
-And you've got a screen share, so I'll, I'll put that up.
+We're going to start with you, Anthony, and you've got a screen share, so I'll put that up.
 But how's it going?
-So other than, other than your, your demo, how's it going in general, how's.
+Other than your demo, how's it going in general?
 How's life?

 [00:01:01.12] - Anthony Campolo It's good.
-Yeah.
-I'm in the process of moving right now.
-Not a crazy big move just to like a different apartment area.
-We're moving like, you know, just a couple miles away.
-So got me a little bit behind schedule, but we're actually in really good shape right now.
-I've got.
-Last time I did a demo, I showed you how it was.
-All the functionality was there, but there were still some stuff in terms like login and payments that needed to be put together.
-But that's pretty much all here.
-Now we have login and we have two ways that you can now buy credits.
-You can either do credit card payment which will go through stripe flow like so, or you could purchase with Dash cryptocurrency.
-So this is using under the hood is now payments.
-I decided to kind of use an API provider just because the SDK seems like it's still kind of in flux and not necessarily production ready.
-I think that's one of the things that we'll be talking about for probably, probably the rest of this episode.
-But so you can purchase credits through dash or through credit card and then the flow itself has pretty much stayed the same.
+Yeah, I'm in the process of moving right now.
+Not a crazy big move, just to a different apartment area.
+We're moving just a couple miles away.
+So it got me a little bit behind schedule, but we're actually in really good shape right now.
+Last time I did a demo, I showed you how all the functionality was there, but there was still some stuff in terms of login and payments that needed to be put together.
+But that's pretty much all here now.
+We have login, and we have two ways that you can now buy credits.
+You can either do a credit card payment, which will go through a Stripe flow like so, or you could purchase with Dash cryptocurrency.
+So this is using NOWPayments under the hood.
+I decided to use an API provider just because the SDK seems like it's still kind of in flux and not necessarily production-ready.
+I think that's one of the things that we'll be talking about for probably the rest of this episode.
+But you can purchase credits through Dash or through credit card, and then the flow itself has pretty much stayed the same.

-[00:02:47.07] - Rion Gull And before we get too, too much further in the details, could you actually, could you actually step back for anybody who might not be familiar with this product and what your proposal is in general?
+[00:02:47.07] - Rion Gull And before we get too much further into the details, could you actually step back for anybody who might not be familiar with this product and what your proposal is in general?
 Yeah.
-Can you, can you talk a little bit more high level for three minutes?
+Can you talk a little bit more high level for three minutes?

 [00:03:06.12] - Anthony Campolo Yeah, sure.
-The main proposal is to essentially build a DASH payment integration in an AI app that I'm currently Building the app is a content repurposing app.
-So what it does is it takes audio and video files and repurposes them into different assets.
-Originally, when I first built it, it was just for things like summaries and chapter titles and stuff that you put like a YouTube description.
+The main proposal is to essentially build a Dash payment integration in an AI app that I'm currently building.
+The app is a content repurposing app, so what it does is it takes audio and video files and repurposes them into different assets.
+Originally, when I first built it, it was just for things like summaries and chapter titles and stuff that you kind of put in a YouTube description.
 It has expanded out wildly from that point.
 The functionality now includes multimodal stuff.
-You could generate images and text to speech and there will eventually be video capabilities as well.
-So you can almost.
-There will be a point where you'll be able to feed it a script and generate literally a show, like an AutoShow.
+You could generate images and text-to-speech, and there will eventually be video capabilities as well.
+So there will be a point where you'll be able to feed it a script and generate literally a show, like an AutoShow.
 That's pretty cool.
-But for now, it's kind of designed to help content creators accelerate their content production through various different means.
-And I'm not sure how much you want me to go into like the, the finer details of this, but the.
-It's been kind of hit or miss in terms of the funding.
-It was really supposed to be funded for six months and then it was not funded the first month, it was funded the second and was not funded the third.
+But for now, it's designed to help content creators accelerate their content production through various different means.
+And I'm not sure how much you want me to go into the finer details of this, but it's been kind of hit or miss in terms of the funding.
+It was really supposed to be funded for six months, and then it was not funded the first month, it was funded the second, and was not funded the third.

-[00:04:40.03] - Anthony Campolo And now we're coming into the.
-The fourth, so hoping it will get funded this time.
-It's pretty much with a couple tweaks to like, styling and just some UX things.
-It's pretty much ready to go to production.
+[00:04:40.03] - Anthony Campolo And now we're coming into the fourth, so I'm hoping it will get funded this time.
+It's pretty much, with a couple tweaks to styling and just some UX things, ready to go to production.
 So I'm hoping to launch the app by the end of this month.
-And.
-Yeah, do you have any specific questions?
+Do you have any specific questions?

 [00:05:05.26] - Rion Gull Yeah, so that makes sense.
-You scrolled through the proposal so people can pause that and read that if they're interested in the details of the proposal itself.
+You scrolled through the proposal so people can pause that and read it if they're interested in the details of the proposal itself.
 Let's switch back to the app.
-And so the idea here is that you, your product requires credits to use.
-And I'm gonna, I'm gonna, I'm gonna scold you for right now because I see a little bit of a, an accessibility issue with your font color here.
+So the idea here is that your product requires credits to use, and I'm gonna scold you right now because I see a little bit of an accessibility issue with your font color here.

 [00:05:40.04] - Rion Gull But it says send the exact amount of Dash to the address below.

-[00:05:46.04] - Rion Gull For this so you can buy credits.
-These are.
-This is an internal credit credit system to your app itself.
+[00:05:46.04] - Rion Gull For this flow so you can buy credits.
+This is an internal credit system to your app itself.
 These are not Dash credits.
 These are AutoShow credits that you can purchase either using credit cards or Dash cryptocurrency.
-So cool that, you know, Dash has got the prominent spot there.
-You're using now payments so you could expand to other cryptocurrencies if and when you needed to.
-So I'm putting myself in the seat of some potential user here and I'm thinking, okay, I like the product I want to buy some credits.
+So cool that Dash has got the prominent spot there.
+You're using NOWPayments, so you could expand to other cryptocurrencies if and when you needed to.
+So I'm putting myself in the seat of some potential user here, and I'm thinking, okay, I like the product, I want to buy some credits.
 I don't know much about cryptocurrency.
 If I wanted to, I could just go through the credit card flow.
 That's always a pain in the butt for me.
-Like, I always hate pulling my credit card out for stuff like that.
-And there's a little bit of a security issue with giving my credit card to random people, but if it's using Stripe, then that's not as big of a deal.
-But sell me on the idea of, like, a general user that is familiar with cryptocurrency but might not have some.
+I always hate pulling my credit card out for stuff like that, and there's a little bit of a security issue with giving my credit card to random people.
+But if it's using Stripe, then that's not as big of a deal.
+Sell me on the idea of a general user that is familiar with cryptocurrency but might not have some.
 Is there any benefit to using Dash at this point other than, you know, is there a price discount or anything like that?

 [00:06:58.07] - Anthony Campolo Yeah.
-So that'd be the one other thing that I still need to add is that there you'll get a discount on credits if you purchase with Dash cryptocurrency.
+So that would be the one other thing that I still need to add, is that you'll get a discount on credits if you purchase with Dash cryptocurrency.
 So I need to add the logic in for that and some kind of explanation in the UI so that people know that.
-But there'll be.
-I forget I said something in the specific proposal in terms of the discounted rate for.
-Guy says specifically how.
-How discounted it'll be, but yeah, it'll be like, you know, 10% off or something like that if you.
-If you purchase with Dash.
+I forget, I said something in the specific proposal in terms of the discounted rate.
+I don't think I said specifically how discounted it'll be, but yeah, it'll be like 10% off or something like that if you purchase with Dash.

 [00:07:35.16] - Rion Gull Yeah.
-And.
-And I would be.
-One of the things I'd be curious about with this is, you know, this is an example of something that the whole Dash community kind of wants to see, is that this, our Dash currency is used for in the real world to buy things.
-So I would be interested to see stats like, you know, one out of every 10 people are using Dash or something like that.
+And one of the things I'd be curious about with this is, you know, this is an example of something that the whole Dash community kind of wants to see, that our Dash currency is used in the real world to buy things.
+So I would be interested to see stats like one out of every 10 people are using Dash or something like that.
 Is that something that you can offer?

 [00:08:03.17] - Anthony Campolo Yeah, that's included in the proposal as well.
-They'll be specific sort of analytics for.
-I forget exactly where I wrote it in, but yeah, that's included that you'll kind of get insight into how much payments are going through Dash versus the credit card flow and how much the incentive matters for the users.
+There'll be specific analytics for that.
+I forget exactly where I wrote it in, but yeah, that's included.
+You'll get insight into how much payments are going through Dash versus the credit card flow, and how much the incentive matters for the users.
 And we could tweak the incentive, maybe add a better discount if we feel like not enough people are using the Dash option.
-Yep.

-[00:08:46.22] - Anthony Campolo What's my current balance?
-That's just the amount of credits I have in.
-In this account right now.
+[00:08:46.22] - Anthony Campolo That's my current balance.
+That's just the amount of credits I have in this account right now.

-[00:08:59.08] - Anthony Campolo So that.
-So it's so.
-So that's like that's $1 and it gets you 100 credits.
-And then if we.
-We see here generating it was like eight credits for the transcription.
-And then depending on what LLM service you use, somewhere between like 1 and like 100 credits for different models.
-So, you know, you could do a whole bunch of these if you're using like a really cheap model, or you could do like one for a dollar if you want like the very, very best model.
-It's one of the reasons why there's.
-There's a whole lot of different options in terms of transcriptions and LLMs.
-So if you want to generate like a whole ton of show notes, really, really cheap, you can do that.
-If you want to generate a few with a really high quality model, you can do that as well.
-So there'll be more kind of explanation in terms of kind of like what a credit is worth in terms of like some different examples.
-Like if you have a five minute video, it'll cost this much.
-With these kind of models, there's still more kind of maybe like a kind of walkthrough when you first start some sort of onboarding thing that I still need to build in.
+[00:08:59.08] - Anthony Campolo So that's $1 and it gets you 100 credits.
+And then, if we see here, generating it was like eight credits for the transcription.
+Depending on what LLM service you use, it's somewhere between like 1 and like 100 credits for different models.
+So you could do a whole bunch of these if you're using a really cheap model, or you could do one for a dollar if you want the very, very best model.
+It's one of the reasons why there's a whole lot of different options in terms of transcriptions and LLMs.
+So if you want to generate a whole ton of show notes really, really cheap, you can do that.
+If you want to generate a few with a really high-quality model, you can do that as well.
+So there'll be more explanation in terms of what a credit is worth, with some different examples.
+Like if you have a five-minute video, it'll cost this much with these kinds of models.
+There's still more of a walkthrough or some sort of onboarding thing that I still need to build in.

 [00:10:06.25] - Anthony Campolo But this is the core functionality right now.